 First of all, Facebook and other social media are not your friends.
 While Facebook does now offer encryption of messages and Snapchat deletes your snaps they are corporate entities and if push comes to shove there’s no reason to assume they will act in your best interests.
 Obviously anything you post on Facebook or Twitter is pretty much fair game.

-Web Browsing exposes a huge amount of data about a user, and potentially anything you send online is visible.
+Web Browsing exposes a huge amount of data about a user, and potentially anything you send online is visible to your ISP and others who may have visibility to your connection (eg on a public WiFi).
 There are a few things you can do though to reduce the number of eyes watching what you do:

 - Ensure you always browse with HTTPS by default (most modern browsers can enable this for you either using built-in settings, or using a plugin like HTTPS Everywhere from the EFF, more on them in a moment).
 If the server you are talking to also supports SSL then the data sent between you and the server is obscured.
 There are techniques to nullify this protection – man-in-the-middle attacks, certificate spoofing etc – but it’s enough to deter casual inspection.

 - Ad Blocking is a pretty contentious subject, but when it comes to anonymity many sites and advertisers go way beyond what is reasonable in efforts to track you – both to sell to you or to monetize your behavior.
 While I agree with the argument that sites, if their content has value, deserve to get paid there are many who go too far creating a poor experience.
-For mobile users Brave is an alternative browser with built-in ad blocking
+For desktop computers I like uBlock Origin, though if you have clicked the link you’ll see it’s a little daunting.
+For mobile users Brave is an alternative browser with built-in ad blocking.

 - Visit the Electronic Frontier Foundation (EFF.org) to read up on a bunch more of these things, and check out Privacy badger (their form of ad blocking)